kubrickzirconia/odd-abap/Z_PLAYLIST_LB/README.md

 I created a message class in SE91, which will be used to populate any error messages to CT_RETURN, the return parameter for the function module.

 ![](zlbtest_message_class.JPG)

+A subroutine, ERROR_MESSAGE, can be found at the bottom of the function module.
+This subroutine handles adding error messages to CT_RETURN.
+It is performed at any point where an error occurs.
+The subroutine could be copied to an include and placed at the top of the program if desired.